nickdurante/nickdurante.github.io/_posts/2025-08-21-Synchting_on_GLiNet.md

 To my surprise the crontab is erased at every boot (damn overlays).

 Adding the line to `/etc/rc.local` started the service but with wrong configuration file and wrong permissions.
-However, adding few seconds of sleep to allow volumes to mount (maybe) worked:
+However, specifying the `-home` folder and adding few seconds of sleep to allow volumes to mount worked (kinda):
 ``` bash
 (sleep 15; /usr/bin/syncthing -home /root/.local/state/syncthing > /root/log.txt 2>&1) &
 ```

-Now the process was starting at every boot, but the folder permissions were wrong (why?).
+Now the process was starting at every boot, but the folder permissions were wrong (why? who knows).
-To fix this here is the workaround:
+To fix it, here is the workaround I used:

 1. Start with no folders other than the default one.
 2. Add a local folder on the router, specifying: